From product design to manufacturing to business profits

 motivating teams, you will come away with valuable ideas for

-overcoming barriers to technology implementation and solving
+overcoming barriers to technology implementation and for solving

 multidisciplinary design challenges.